 Create a positive footprint.
 Young people should share positive posts, vlogs and tweets, and celebrate the good things they have done.

 At Maltby Academy we raise awareness of e-safety through the PSHE curriculum, however, if you do have any concerns you can contact your child’s House Manager or speak to any of the following:

-Mr M Boucher: Assistant Principal, Behaviour and Standards
+Assistant Vice Principal, Personal Development Behaviour and Welfare

 Click here for the e-safety policy and we can offer a range of pastoral support including referral to one of our Rotherham MAST counsellors, family mental health practitioners and/or Early Help services.